-The assessments used to evaluate the degree to which students have achieved the learning goals should be of high quality; that is, they should be designed to provide evidence aligned to the specific learning goal.
-First, if the learning goals take the rich form described above-as they should if they are to support high quality instruction and deeper learning- it is unlikely that they will be measured well with just a single assessment.
+Assessments used to evaluate students' achievement of the learning goals should if they are to support high quality instruction and deeper learning- it is unlikely that they will be measured well with just a single assessment.
 Multiple assessments will likely be required, and performance or other authentic assessments must be part of the assessment system designed to evaluate the learning goal.
+The TPGES expects teachers to collect "ongoing formative assessment" to determine whether students have achieved the goals.
 An example of a multiple tasks from the middle CAS history unit tied to the learning goal presented earlier follows: